 | Fall ||Spring||Summer|

 All players must register and pay in advance - In Full or Payment Plan.
-Online registration is required to select the Payment Plan.
+Online registration is required to select the Split Payment or Payment Plan.

 Walk-ons are not permitted in the PYHL.

 |LEAGUE DIVISIONS AND PLAYER DEVELOPMENT|

 |Players are grouped by birth year as shown in the table above.|

 |8U||Practices are skill based: skating, stick handling, passing and shooting.
 A cross ice format is used during games, as playing in a smaller area accelerates skill development and sharpens hockey instincts.
 Game rules and player positioning are introduced.|

 |10U||Practices are primarily skill based.
 Positioning and basic team strategies are added.
 Games are played on half ice.|